 In 2023, 10 new financial partners joined the platform.
-Assistance was provided to microentrepreneurs in several regions of the 9,469 country, achieving new (i) microentrepreneurs registered the with participation of 282 new municipalities; (ii) 226 disbursements made for \$3,318 million with the following shares: 67% banks, 20% foundations, 8% fintech, and 4% cooperatives.
+Assistance was provided to microentrepreneurs in several regions of the country, achieving (i) 9,469 new microentrepreneurs registered with the participation of 282 new municipalities; (ii) 226 disbursements made for \$3,318 million with the following shares: 67 % banks, 20 % foundations, 8 % fintech, and 4 % cooperatives.

 Of the total loans granted, 182 went to individuals.
-Of this, 42% were awarded to microentrepreneurs whose highest educational level is elementary or high school and 14% to those with an associate degree.
-In addition, 84 women entrepreneurs benefited (44% of individuals).
+Of this, 42 % were awarded to microentrepreneurs whose highest educational level is elementary or high school and 14 % to those with an associate degree.
+In addition, 84 women entrepreneurs benefited (44 % of individuals).

-According to one of its main attributes, through neo-credit, 69% of microentrepreneurs (162 transactions) received two or more credit offers, improving financial conditions and choosing the best suited to their needs.
+According to one of its main attributes, through neo-credit, 69 % of microentrepreneurs (162 transactions) received two or more credit offers, improving financial conditions and choosing the best suited to their needs.
 Thus, when comparing the highest interest rate of the offers that microentrepreneurs received versus the rate of the disbursement made, an average reduction of 11.3 pp was obtained on the aggregate.
-Additionally, the tenor was improved between 24 and 72 months in 67% of the disbursements granted, and an interest rate below 30% was applied in 34% of the cases.
+Additionally, the tenor was improved between 24 and 72 months in 67 % of the disbursements granted, and an interest rate below 30 % was applied in 34 % of the cases.